 This course gives students an opportunity to use the knowledge and skills learned in other classes in a career setting.
 Students gain reallife work experiences and practical knowledge through working as an employee of a turf-related business such as a golf course, a lawn care company or a sports facility.
-Prerequisite(s): Permission of instructor
+Prerequisite(s): Permission of in-

-HOR 299-TURFGRASS INTERNSHIP II 1-12-3
+HOR 299-TURFGRASS INTERNSHIP II